Foodynooby/foodys-priority-manager/README.md

 you can edit the code to be any program you want i guess but by default it sets discord to "idle" (low) and geometry dash to high. theres not really a way to close it outside of task manager yet though...

 for me this entirely got rid of lag spikes playing GD so idk i recommend this if youre having performance issues!!!

+## go to releases i think to the right